Donovand4/ConditionalAccessPolicyReport/README.md

     Generates a report in the HTML format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -OutputFormat HTML

+    Generates a report in the All formats using AppID and CertificateThumbprint PS C:\> Generate-ConditionalAccessReport.ps1 -OutputFormat All -TenantID <TenantID> -AppID <AppID> -CertificateThumbprint <CertificateThumbprint>

 # Outputs
     Exports .html and .csv files that contains the Conditional Access policies and Named Locations
 # Notes